abuumar8217/saleco_analysis/README.md

 # 📊 SaleCo Database Analysis with SQLite & Python

-This project analyzes the fictional `SaleCo.db` database using SQL queries executed within a Python environment (Google Colab or Jupyter Notebook).
-The database includes information about customers, invoices, vendors, products, and line-level transactions — simulating a typical sales and inventory system.
+This project analyzes `SaleCo.db` database using SQL queries executed within a Python environment (Google Colab or Jupyter Notebook).
+The database includes information about customers, invoices, vendors, products, and line-level transactions —  sales and inventory system.

 ---